Wensleydale House. A real home from home.

 4. Indulge yourself at one of the award winning restaurants.

-Sandpiper, Leyburn - Egon Ronay Gastropub 2006 (2 mins walk) - www.sandpiperinn.co.uk
+Sandpiper, Leyburn – (2 mins walk)

-Blue Lion, East Witton - Dining Pub of the Year three times in the past decade - www.thebluelion.co.uk
+Blue Lion, East Witton – Dining Pub of the Year three times in the past decade

-Wensleydale Heifer, West Witton - AA Seafish Pub of the Year 2007 - www.wensleydaleheifer.co.uk
+Wensleydale Heifer, West Witton – AA Rosette

 5. Sample traditional Yorkshire afternoon teas.